gvwilson/thirdbit/talks/speaking.md

 - If I withdraw,
   you may no longer associate me with your event in any way (for example, you may not use any materials I have prepared or videos of me that you have recorded).
-- You are responsible for any costs associated with this, not limited to accommodations and travel plan changes.
+- You are responsible for any and all costs associated with this, specifically including accommodations and travel plan changes.

 Please note that I have never had to exercise this clause, but my experiences with [Shopify][shopify] and [DataCamp][datacamp] have made me realize that